 - 1. The student must be a full-time student. - 2.
-The student must have an overall "C" average. - The course desired must be unavailable at the student's home institution but be included in the student's home institution catalog. - 4.
-The student's request must be approved by the student's advisor and other appropriate personnel. - Permission of the institution teaching the course is dependent upon availability of space for the visitor after its own students are accommodated.
+The student must have an overall "C" average. - 3.
+The course desired must be unavailable at the student's home institution but be included in the student's home institution catalog. - The student's request must be approved by the student's advisor and other appropriate personnel.

+- Permission of the institution teaching the course is dependent upon availability of space for the visitor after its own students are accommodated. - Visiting students may not register for telecourses at Calhoun Community College due to restricted enrollment availability.